 Identification of Future School Leaders in NSW Public Schools

-This report has been used by the School Leadership Institute to develop the School Leadership Identification Framework resources that will be available to NSW public schools in 2022.
+This report has been used by the School Leadership Institute to develop the School Leadership Identification Framework resources.

-The School Leadership Institute (SLI) has developed a School Leadership Identification Framework (SLIF) to identify and develop potential future school leaders.
+The SLI has developed a School Leadership Identification Framework (SLIF) to identify and develop potential future school leaders.
 As part of this process the SLI conducted research into how best to identify and develop teacher leaders who aspire to formal leadership roles.

 The Identification of Future School Leaders in NSW Public Schools report examines:

-- the alignment of the SLIF to the NSW Department of Education’s Performance and Development Framework (PDF); and
+- the alignment of the SLIF to the NSW Department of Education’s Performance and Development Framework (PDF)

 - how teaching staff within the department perceive teacher leader behaviours and capabilities.